Selventa/RDataInfrastructure/README.md

 Installation
 --------------

 You must first get a token from [github](https://github.com/settings/applications).
 Click generate new token and then save it to a text file (you only get to copy it once).
 Read that text file in and install repo.
-You mush have access to this repo granted to you in the first place since it is prive.
+You mush have access to this repo granted to you in the first place since it is private.

 ```{R}
 library(devtools)